ucfopen/Materia/develop/widget-developer-guide.md

 * **excerpt:** The text displayed on the widget catalog page.

-## Demo Question Set: demo.yaml
+## Demo Question Set: demo.json

 This file provides a title and qSet which will be used when installed to create a widget demo.
-Again, some great examples can be seen in the [Materia Core Widgets](https://github.com/ucfcdl/Materia-Core-Widgets).

 ## Example

 	---